lheywang/WirelessSpeaker/README.md

 ## How to install ?
 ## Tools
 If you want only to build to system, run this command :
+> sudo apt(-get) update && upgrade -y
 > sudo apt(-get) install g++-aarch64-linux-gnu
+> sudo apt(-get) install texlive-full graphwiz

 ***WARNING** Sometimes, install may be broken.
 Be sure that everything as suceeded to be zorking as intended.*